gregor-rieble/udacity-supply-chain/README.md

 ![](img/sell-item-2.png)

-Accept the transaction in the MetaMask popup and the item should not be available to be bought by distributors
+Accept the transaction in the MetaMask popup and the item should now be available to be bought by distributors

 ![](img/sell-item-3.png)